C# | Abstraction

 Using abstract classes and abstract methods with an example

 There are situations in which we want to define a superclass that declares the structure of a given abstraction without providing a complete implementation of every method.
 That is, sometimes we want to create a superclass that only defines a generalized form that will be shared by all of its subclasses, leaving it to each subclass to fill in the details.

 Consider a classic “shape” example, perhaps used in a computer-aided design system or game simulation.
 The base type is “shape” and each shape has a color, size and so on.
 From this, specific types of shapes are derived(inherited)-circle, square, triangle, and so on – each of which may have additional characteristics and behaviors.
 For example, certain shapes can be flipped.
 Some behaviors may be different, such as when you want to calculate the area of a square.

 Area of Square: 16

 - Encapsulation is data hiding(information hiding) while Abstraction is detail hiding(implementation hiding).

-- While encapsulation groups together data and methods that act upon the data, data abstraction deals with exposing to the user and hiding the details of implementation.
+- While encapsulation groups together data and methods that act upon the data, data abstraction deal with exposing to the user and hiding the details of implementation.

 Advantages of Abstraction

-- It reduces the complexity of viewing the things.
+- It reduces the complexity of viewing things.

 - Avoids code duplication and increases reusability.